NobleNomadic/NomadOS/README.md

   - Floppy disk driver for interacting with a second disk
 - Create a driver for interacting with a second floppy disk seperate from the main OS disk
 - Create a minimal set of command line tools
-  - echo
-  - help
-  - clear
-  - fetch
-  - write
-  - read
-  - reboot
-  - hex
-  - kmod
-  - flop
+  - echo:   Echo a string
+  - help:   Help menu for commands
+  - clear:  Clear the screen
+  - fetch:  Print system information and ASCII art
+  - write:  Write to data on the disk
-- Create a driver for interacting with a second floppy disk seperate from the main OS disk
+  - read:   Read data from the disk
+  - reboot: Reboot system
+  - hex:    Print the hex data in a memory location
+  - kmod:   Interact with kernel modules
+  - flop:   Read data from an external floppy disk
 - Create a driver for interacting with a second floppy disk seperate from the main OS disk

 ## Structure